Package 'chromatographR'

 Value

-A list of warping models or a list of warped absorbance profiles, depending on the value of the what argument.
+A list of warping models or a list of warped absorbance profiles, according to the value of the what argument.

 Note